jdum/odfdo/README.md

 =============

  - the "recipes" folder contains more than 50 working sample scripts,
- - the "scripts" folder contains usefull scripts (like style management),
+ - the "scripts" folder contains useful scripts (like style management),
  - the "doc" folder contains auto generated documentation.

 styles: the best way to apply style is by merging styles from a template